Pensacola Navy base mass shooter had accomplices, help from Saudi Arabia, victims claim in terror lawsuit

 A 152-page complaint in federal court in Pensacola makes startling new allegations that the shooter, Royal Saudi Air Force 2nd Lt.
 Ahmed Mohammed al-Shamrani, executed the attack with the support of “accomplices.”
 Those included fellow Saudi air force trainees, who he told of his plans at a dinner the night before and during a November visit to the 9/11 memorial in New York City to pay tribute to the hijackers, the plaintiffs alleged.

-Al-Shamrani, who was killed by responding sheriff’s deputies, worked with al-Qaeda of the Arabian Peninsula for five years to plan the Dec.
+Al-Shamrani, who was killed by responding sheriff’s deputies, worked with al-Qaida of the Arabian Peninsula for five years to plan the Dec.
 6, 2019, attack, U.S. authorities said last May after de-encrypting his phone.

 The families also accused the Trump administration and Saudi government of reneging on pledges of support for families.